|

 laparotomy.2 According to some, removal of foreign bodies like needle or small part of surgical items may

 it is very difficult to translate this recommendation practically.
-As together
+As the patient

-with patient, their relatives were very much worried about the left over needle
+as well as the relatives are very much worried about the left over needle

-in the abdominal cavity, and also from the medicolegal point of view removal was
+in the abdominal cavity, and also from the medicolegal point of view, removal is

 One should take utmost care to avoid RFB to occur at all.
 Recently, New